bseverns/seedBox/src/README.md

   behavior, update the matching test so the intent stays obvious.
 - **Keep hardware flags gentle**: Wrap Teensy-only code in `#ifdef SEEDBOX_HW` so the `native` build stays a truthful simulator.
+- **Check quiet mode**: `SeedBoxConfig::kQuietMode` keeps seeds + IO muted until you're ready.
+Disable it per-env in `platformio.ini` when you want hardware to sing.

 ## When you extend the story